 Whether this is an option for you will depend on a number of factors, such as the availability and affordability of public transportation in your city, and whether you live in an urban area at all.
 It’s much more difficult to traverse rural areas without a personal vehicle, but if you live in a city you might find that going without a car isn’t as difficult as you think, and the savings will make it worthwhile.
 The average cost of car insurance for drivers in the United States per year is anywhere between $926 and $2518 – With savings like that, you might as well invite a friend on your trip to Poland.
 There’s enough Gulasz and Gołąbki for everyone at that price point!

 Not to mention, gas prices, registration fees, and parking tickets add up.
 If you’re just rounding the corner and your savings goal is within sight, that’s the perfect time to sell your car and blast through the finish line.
-If you need help understanding how to sell your car, Carmax offers a free appraisal service and high feedback ratings.

 Find a sublet